 While no beverage will do the work of weight loss for you, adding coffee or green tea to your weight-loss plan may enhance your results somewhat.
-That said, the key to slimming success is still to reduce food intake and engage in regular exercise.
+That said, the key to slimming success is still to reduce calories and engage in regular exercise.
 Only by consuming fewer calories than you burn for energy will you lose the weight and keep it off.

 The Caffeine Factor